HongShiKuan/RT-Thread_STM32F103_LEARN/readme.txt

-#This project is a learning project for RT_Thread based on STM32F103RCT6
+#This project is a learning project about RT_Thread based on STM32F103RCT6